viadee/c8-kubeflow-outbound-connector/README.md

 ### Input

 #### Parameter Name
 The name to look for in the runs.
-This looks for the name as a substring not as equal.
+This looks for the name to be equal.

+#### Parameter Namespace
+The namespace where to look for runs.

 ### Output
 equal to responses of [Get Runs](#get-runs)